Understanding the Kinetics of Chemical Reactions

 Introduction

 Chemical kinetics is the study of the rates of chemical reactions and the factors that affect them.
-It is an important branch of chemistry that has applications in many fields, including medicine, engineering, and environmental science.
+It is an important branch of chemistry with applications in medicine, engineering, and environmental science.

 Basic Concepts